-The IHES 2020 Summer School, “Motivic, Equivariant and Non-commutative Homotopy Theory”, is organised by Aravind Asok (University of Southerm California), Frédéric Déglise (CNRS Dijon), Grigory Garkusha (Swansea University) and Paul Arne Østvær (University of Oslo).
-It will be held from 6 to 17 July 2020 at the IHES and will focus on topics in motivic and equivariant homotopy theory, and non-commutative geometry.
+The IHES 2020 Summer School is organised by Aravind Asok (University of Southerm California), Frédéric Déglise (CNRS Dijon), Grigory Garkusha (Swansea University) and Paul Arne Østvær (University of Oslo) and will focus on topics in motivic and equivariant homotopy theory, and non-commutative geometry.

 These three subjects are currently experiencing a phase of intense growth and development: